NYE On The Hill Volunteering FAQ’s

 Car Park attendants help to direct cars into the carpark in a neat and orderly fashion, then helping campers on their way to the campsite.

-You must provide a copy of your current Responsible Service of Alcohol qualification (RSA) to the Volunteer Coordinator prior to the festival.
+You must provide a copy of your current Victorian Responsible Service of Alcohol qualification (RSA) to the Volunteer Coordinator prior to the festival.
+Unfortunately for this event we cannot accept anything other than a Victorian certificate.

 A vital part of the Festival team, you will help to maintain the cleanliness of the entire festival, helping campers and assisting Management with specific tasks as they occur.